suparnad/comprehend_tagging/README.md

 ```
 Go to [AWS comprehend repo](https://github.com/suparnad/aws_comprehend_for_auto_tag)
 Download terraform files

 Follow steps to [deploy](https://github.com/suparnad/aws_comprehend_for_auto_tag)

-Save or edit an article node to trigger automatic tagging.

-Testing
+## Test

+1. Create a taxonomy, vocabulary name AI tags (machine name : ai_tags)

+2. Add that taxonomy to the Article content type.

-Create or update an article with meaningful text in the body.
+3. Create an article with meaningful text in the body.

 The module will:

-Extract the body text
+  1. Extract the body text

-Send it to the Comprehend endpoint
+  2. Send it to the Comprehend endpoint

-Add or reuse a term in ai_tags
+  3. Add or reuse a term in ai_tags

-Attach it to field_ai_tags
+  4. Attach it to field_ai_tags

-Logs are written to Drupal’s watchdog if Comprehend is unavailable.
+4. Logs are written to Drupal’s watchdog if Comprehend is unavailable.